 Here, India is the loser and developed countries like the US and UK are gainers.

 Time for a reality check?

 Over the years, India has become a major supplier of skilled and talented young people to the Western countries, particularly European Union.
-The major destinations for Indians in the EU in the beginning of the century were limited to UK, Germany, Italy, Austria and Spain.
-But, now, more and more Indians are immigrating to the countries like Poland, France, Ireland and Sweden.
+The major destinations for Indians in the EU in the beginning of the century were limited to the UK, Germany, Italy, Austria and Spain.
+But now, more and more Indians are immigrating to countries like Poland, France, Ireland and Sweden.
 A good number of these immigrants reach the host countries as students.

 Comparison between first residence permits issued to Indians and total number of issues in EU in 2009 and 2010